Relationships and the INFP

 - Strong need to receive praise and positive affirmation.

-- Perfectionistic tendencies may cause them to not give themselves enough credit.
+- Perfectionist tendencies may cause them to not give themselves enough credit.

 Lifetypes: Understand Yourself and Make the Most of Who You Are